AI-SysBio/REGIR/README.md

 ### Simulating a non-Markovian system

+First, you need to install REGIR, orcan use the python file provided in that folder:

+	- pip install REGIR

 A simple example of a non-Markovian Gillepsie simulation is provided below.
 Keep in mind that non-Markovian simulations are only available for reaction channels with a single reactant, as the definition of inter-event time distribution is ambigious for channels with multiple reactants.
 If a channel is defined with 0 or more than one reactant, it will be considered as a Poisson process.
 Simple examples, as well as the three biochemical systems described in the paper (Cell division, differentiation and RNA transcription) are provided in the `/Examples` folder.

 	import REGIR as gil